zinzy/zinzy.website-v2/_pages/Bday.md

 2. In addition, I'd like to record and produce some work with production software.
 3. Lastly, after borrowing my neighbor's ukelele for that office party I'm positive: I want one.

-If you can, thank you for contributing to my birthday this year.
-It means a lot to me that we get to celebrate not just my birthday but our relationship as well.
+If you're able to, thank you for contributing to my birthday celebrations this year.

 Love ya!